-The EBA's Guidelines (EBA/GL/2012/06) are available at www.eba.europa.eu/documents/10180/106695/EBA-GL-2012-06-Guidelines-onthe-assessment-of-the-suitability-of-persons-.pdf.
+The EBA's Guidelines (EBA/GL/2012/06) are available at www.eba.europa.eu/documents/10180/106695/EBA-GL-2012-06-Guidelines-on -

 - CRD IV (Articles 13, 88 and 91);

 - MiFID (Article 9); and

 - the EBA Suitability guidelines.

 4.12 CRD IV requires Member States to ensure that board members of CRR firms 'at all times be of sufficiently good repute and possess sufficient knowledge, skills and experience to perform their duties'.
 According to the EBA Suitability Guidelines, this includes ensuring the appointment of all board members is subject to a regulatory approval or notification process.
 The EBA Suitability Guidelines recognise that as members of the management body have specific roles, the assessment process and criteria can differ.